mwouts/jupytext/README.md

 ### Markdown and R Markdown

+Save Jupyter notebooks as [Markdown](https://daringfireball.net/projects/markdown/syntax) documents and edit them in one of the many editors with good Markdown support.

+[R Markdown](https://rmarkdown.rstudio.com/authoring_quick_tour.html) is [RStudio](https://www.rstudio.com/)'s format for notebooks, with support for R, Python, and many [other languages](https://bookdown.org/yihui/rmarkdown/language-engines.html).

 Our implementation for Jupyter notebooks as [Markdown](https://daringfireball.net/projects/markdown/syntax) or [R Markdown](https://rmarkdown.rstudio.com/authoring_quick_tour.html) documents is straightforward:
 - A YAML header contains the notebook metadata (Jupyter kernel, etc)
 - Markdown cells are inserted verbatim, and separated with two blank lines